 Brushing the Carpet

 Once your rug is completely dry, you will not need to brush it much.
 The fibers should not be stuck together or rumpled.
 However, if you still want to ensure the carpet looks pristine, you may brush it down softly anyway.

-How to Remove Stains from Your Wool Vintage Rugs
+How to Remove Stains from Your Vintage Rug

 As we said earlier, you should deal with stains as soon as possible to prevent them from bonding with the carpet permanently.
 Here's how you can get rid of the most common types of stains:

 If one of these liquids ends up on your wool rug, time is of the essence.
 Before it penetrates deeper into the fibers, use a dry, colorless cloth to dab the spillage and pick it up gently.
 Be careful not to put too much pressure on it, as that will only push the spillage further down and cause an even bigger mess.
 Then, turn the cloth over and dab the spillage again with a clean part, and repeat this action until all of it is absorbed.

 If the stain is stubborn, as it tends to be with beverages like red wine and coffee, use a vinegar-water-wool detergent solution.
 However, don't pour it directly onto the rug.
 As we said, the goal is to use as little liquid as possible, so it might be more advisable to apply it to a cloth first.

 Don't scrub the stain, but instead dab it gently, starting at the edge and moving toward the center.
 You could also use a brush with soft bristles.
 Whatever you do, dry the area thoroughly in the end.

 As you'll see, the cleaning process will be similar for all types of stains.
 However, you should first ensure that no food particles remain on the carpet when it comes to food and oil stains.
 Then, scrape them off gently with a spoon to avoid smearing as much as possible.